 Lake Constance provides high quality drinking water to the Northern lake catchment, reaching all the way up to the city of Stuttgart.
 The Lake Constance Water Supply Company (Bodensee Wasserversorgung), located on the Sipplinger mountain right above the lake, supplies 17 million m³ of drinking water per year to 320 municipalities with a total of approximately 4 million inhabitants.
 Water demand is also high due to tourism, with approximately 10 million overnight stays and about 27 million daily visitors.
 Tourism is among the most significant economic factor in the German part of the Lake Constance region (Hammerl and Gattenhoehner, 2003).

 The central challenge in this region is to ensure the quality of drinking water.
 In the 1950s, Lake Constance was in a nutrient poor (“oligotrophic”) state.
 The phosphorus concentration increased to make the lake highly nutrient rich (“eutrophic”), because of an enormous inflow of untreated urban wastewater.
 This resulted in algal blooms, anoxic conditions in the deeper layers of the lake, and death of fish.
 The lake threatened to ‘tip over’.
-Thanks to international cooperation and investments totalling over EUR 5 billion in constructing and modernising sewage channels’ and 220 water treatment plants, the phosphorus level returned to < 10 mg/m³ in 2013 ().
+Thanks to international cooperation and investments totalling over EUR 5 billion in constructing and modernising sewage channels’ and 220 water treatment plants, the phosphorus level returned to < 10 mg/m³ in 2013 (Figure 1.1).